Rogue Trooper (film): Production

 In 2011, Grant Morrison intended to write a film adaptation of the 2000 AD comic strip Rogue Trooper, but the project never came to fruition due to disappointing box office takings of Dredd (2012), which was also based on a 2000 AD comic.
 In July 2018, Duncan Jones revealed that his next project would be a Rogue Trooper adaptation.

+Jones and producer Stuart Fenegan had pursued a Rogue Trooper adaptation for several years before convincing Rebellion Developments to allow them to produce the film.
+To help establish the project's creative direction during early development, Jones recorded a complete audio dramatisation of the screenplay, voicing every character himself, which later served as the basis for the film's initial animatic.
+The film's visual style was developed through an iterative process using storyboards, live-action reference footage, Unreal Engine animatics and concept art, with the filmmakers seeking to evoke the appearance of the original 2000 AD artwork, particularly the War Machine special, through a watercolor-inspired aesthetic.
+Although motion capture was used for some stunt sequences, the animation was extensively refined by hand to avoid a video game-like appearance.

 In January 2024, Aneurin Barnard, Hayley Atwell, Jack Lowden, Daryl McCormack, Reece Shearsmith, Jemaine Clement, Matt Berry, Diane Morgan, Alice Lowe, Asa Butterfield and Sean Bean had joined the cast of the film.
 Jones was confirmed as director, writer and producer, and the film would be animated by Treehouse Digital using Epic Games' Unreal Engine 5 tool.
 The film was produced by Rebellion Developments and Liberty Films, with principal photography having been completed at Rebellion Film Studios in the United Kingdom.
+Jones said he intentionally cast predominantly British and European actors to reflect the comic's British origins.
+Additional contributions to the script were made by Doctor Strange and Black Phone writer C. Robert Cargill.

+Rogue Trooper Q&A at Midnight Madness.
+Duncan Jones second from left.

 Release

-Rogue Trooper was scheduled to be released in cinemas in 2025.
+Rogue Trooper was scheduled to be released in cinemas in 2025, but was delayed to an unknown date.
 First-look images of the film were unveiled in June 2025.
+The film premiered at the Annecy International Animation Film Festival on 22 June 2026.

+It had its North American premiere in the Midnight Madness program at the 2026 Toronto International Film Festival on 19 September..